-The importance of lay witnesses to a personal injury case is the subject of several of my videos.
+The importance of lay witnesses in a personal injury case is the subject of several of my videos.
 But the point I want to make here is that you should be thinking about who witnesses could be early and often.

-As your lawyer, trust me, it’s no fun sitting with you a year after the crash and having you draw a blank when I ask you, ‘who might be a witness to help tell the story of the crash and its impact on your life’?
+As your lawyer, trust me, it’s no fun sitting with you a year after the crash and having you draw a blank when I ask you, ‘Who might be a witness to help tell the story of the crash and its impact on your life’?

 Don’t make it harder than it has to be.

-As you go through your days, if somebody comes into your life that you think might be a potential witness, write it down, write down their name in your notebook.
+As you go through your days, if somebody comes into your life that you think might be a potential witness, write it down, and write down their name in your notebook.
 And then we’ll have a list to work from when the time comes.

 How to identify potential witnesses for your accident claim

 Friends and family are fine, but they’re not the best witnesses.
 The best witnesses are people who know you well enough to be able to share a single, meaningful story.
-These are people like, the woman at the front desk at the climbing gym who hasn’t seen you in six months or the guys you coach youth football with, who have to run all the plays now because you can’t do it.
+These are people like the woman at the front desk at the climbing gym who hasn’t seen you in six months or the guys you coach youth football with, who have to run all the plays now because you can’t do it.

 These are people who can get in and out of court in 10 minutes, tell a powerful story, and be gone without too much of a challenging cross-examination.